Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 Using a mesophilic starter for making cottage cheese is great, but there are times when you may not have any starter available.
 In a pinch, you can use cultured buttermilk as a starter.
 It produces a delicious small-curd cottage cheese.

 Heat the milk to 75°F; remove from heat.
 Stir in cultured buttermilk.

 Cover and keep at 75°F for about 24 hours.

-After 24 hours the milk in the pan will have set to a custard-like consistency and may have a layer of whey on top.
-At this point you can cut the curd into 1/2-inch cubes, slicing one direction, then rotating the pan to slice in the opposite direction.
-Don’t be concerned if your cut lines seem to disappear.
-Let the curd set for 5 minutes.
-Meanwhile, heat water in the canning kettle to about 120°F.
+After 24 hours the milk in the pan should have set to a custard-like consistency and may have a layer of whey on top.
+At this point cut the curd into ½-inch cubes.